Mini Mathur

-Mini Mathur (born 21 August 1975) is an Indian television host, actor and model.
+Mini Mathur (born 21 August 1972) is an Indian television host, actor and model.
 She was the host of the Indian reality singing contest Indian Idol for 6 seasons.
 Earlier, she was a VJ on MTV India where she hosted many shows.
-She has a bachelor degree in English Literature and an MBA in marketing from IMT Ghaziabad and recently played the lead in the Amazon original series Mind the Malhotras for which she received 7 best actor awards for her role as Shefali Malhotra.
+She has a bachelor's degree in English literature and an MBA in marketing from IMT Ghaziabad and recently played the lead in the Amazon original series Mind the Malhotras for which she received 7 best actor awards for her role as Shefali Malhotra.
 She hosts the Discovery School Super League on Discovery India and is the producer presenter of her travel series Minime, the first season of which aired on TLC.
 She also hosted an interview show with politicians, industrialists and opinion makers called Dilli dil se.
 She also was a contestant in the second season of Jhalak Dikhhla Jaa in 2007.